Tumblr Sexyman

-Tumblr Sexymen are often depicted as skinny men in fan art, even in cases where the character is not originally human, such as this fan art depicting Bill Cipher from Gravity Falls.
+Tumblr Sexymen are often depicted as skinny men ("twinks") in fan art, even in cases where the character is not originally human, such as this fan art depicting Bill Cipher from Gravity Falls.

-In online fandoms, a Tumblr Sexyman, or simply Sexyman, is a fictional character that gains wide popularity as a sex symbol.
-Characters described as Tumblr Sexymen are typically villainous or otherwise unusual, although the criteria for what qualifies as a Tumblr Sexyman vary greatly.
-The phenomenon is named after the website Tumblr, from which it originated, although Tumblr Sexymen have also gained popularity on other social media platforms such as Twitter and TikTok.
+In online fandom culture, a Tumblr Sexyman is a fictional character that unexpectedly gains wide online popularity as a sex symbol.
+Tumblr Sexymen are typically unique or "quirky" male characters, often villains, who are not conventionally appealing or even human.
+The phenomenon is named after the website Tumblr, although Tumblr Sexymen may also be popular on other social media platforms like Twitter and TikTok.

 Definition

 Tumblr Sexymen vary greatly, although they generally are evil or otherwise have some sort of quirk that separates them from "normal" characters.
 They are typically a popular subject of fan art and shipping, with fan art often depicting them in the form of skinny white men, even in cases where the character is not originally human.
 Isaiah Colbert from Kotaku described Tumblr Sexymen as typically having "a bean sprout physique" and "a theater kid's bravado", while Ty Galiz-Rowe from Gayming Magazine said that they are "usually tall, white looking, dress well, and have a dark or evil side to them".

 The most commonly agreed upon criterion for a Tumblr Sexyman is a large and vocal fan following, with some characters failing to be considered Sexymen due to having smaller fandoms.
+Adam Bumas of Wired called the Sexyman "a way to think about discrete fan communities as linked, part of a greater cultural movement".